stimms/PostmarkIncomingMailParser/Readme.md

         //do something here with your mail message
     }

+The mail message which is returned is an extension of the standard System.Net.MailMessage.
+It adds a couple of extra fields which are postmark specific

+-MessageId - the ID of the message from postmark
+-Date - the date of the message (see the issues section)

 #Issues

 Everything here is done in memory so if you have a large attachment it is going to gobble up your memory like a donkey eating a waffle.
 There are some possible efficiencies which will help with that but I haven't implemented them.
 More work needs to be done with streams instead of converting attachments into strings.

+Also the timezones are almost certainly wrong because timezones are always wrong.
+I should probably take a dependency on noda.